nsg/snaps.nsg.cc/index.md

 # Permissions

 I try to minimize the amount of permissions.
 To see what type of permissions see `snapcraft.yml` in the sources.
-The permission system is improving since I started creating them so older snaps may not be fully up to date, feel free to point it out with an issue.
+The permission system has improved since I started building them, so older snaps may not be fully up to date with the latest features, feel free to point it out with an issue.

 # Verification

-I control the domain `nsg.cc`, and this site (hosted at [GitHub](https://github.com/nsg/snaps.nsg.cc).
+I control the domain `nsg.cc`, and [this site](https://github.com/nsg/snaps.nsg.cc).
 I control the account `nsg` at GitHub and `nsg` is my account in the Snap Store.
 Most of my packages are build using the [Snapcraft Build Service](https://build.snapcraft.io/).
-I use second factor verification on GitHub, and I take care of my keys.
+I use second factor verification where possible, and I take care of my keys.
 I have good passwords with strong entropy and of course no password reuse.
 I also have taken additional steps to minimize the risks and to detect misuse of my credentials.

 It's healthy to be a little suspicious about random people on the internet, I hope you find me trustworthy.
 More about me at [my GitHub accounts profile page](https://nsg.github.io/).